 Representative Legal Matters

-- Advises software and hardware manufacturers on a wide range of computer-related issues involving the sale and license of technology, acquisition of technology companies, outsourcing, and software development and consulting arrangements.
+- Advises companies on a wide range of issues involving the sale and license of technology, acquisition of technology companies, outsourcing, and software development and consulting arrangements.

 - Advises providers of internet-based services, as well as corporate clients that utilize internet-based services, on issues related to websites, protection of intellectual property, domain names, licensing issues and electronic commerce.